MicrosoftDocs/win32/desktop-src/search/-search-3x-wds-development-ovr.md

-﻿---
+---
-Description: 'To index the contents and properties of new file formats and data stores, Microsoft Windows Search must be extended with add-ins.' ms.assetid: '04ddcd97-c358-44d2-9092-a035436c50c9'
+Description: To index the contents and properties of new file formats and data stores, Microsoft Windows Search must be extended with add-ins. ms.assetid: 04ddcd97-c358-44d2-9092-a035436c50c9
-title: Windows Search as a Development Platform
+title: Windows Search as a Development Platform ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Windows Search as a Development Platform